go-jet/jet/README.md

 only to the query complexity and the number of rows returned from database.

 With Jet, it is even possible to join the whole database and store the whole structured result in one database call.
-This is exactly what is being done in one of the tests: [TestJoinEverything](/tests/postgres/chinook_db_test.go#L40).
+This is exactly what is being done in one of the tests: [TestJoinEverything](https://github.com/go-jet/jet/blob/6706f4b228f51cf810129f57ba90bbdb60b85fe7/tests/postgres/chinook_db_test.go#L187).
-The whole test database is joined and query result(~10,000 rows) is stored in a structured variable in less than 0.7s.
+The whole test database is joined and query result(~10,000 rows) is stored in a structured variable in less than 0.5s.

 ##### How quickly bugs are found

 The most expensive bugs are the one discovered on the production, and the least expensive are those found during development.
 With automatically generated type safe SQL, not only queries are written faster but bugs are found sooner.
-Lets return to quick start example, and take closer look at a line:
+Let's return to quick start example, and take closer look at a line:
  ```go
 AND(Film.Length.GT(Int(180))),
 ```